 Exercise Linked To Reduced Risk For Alzheimer's

 Additionally, people who are concerned about maintaining brain health can take supplements and vitamins for memory.
-One such supplement is IVL Memory Saver which includes “memory vitamins” - vitamins that have been shown to make a positive difference on brain health.
 When you combine daily memory supplements with daily exercise, you are taking steps in the right direction of optimum brain health.

 Also, look for small ways to add more activity to your routine.
 Park at the far end of the parking lot, take the stairs instead of the elevator, ride your bike to the store instead of driving.

 A healthy diet, mental stimulation, adequate rest, stress management and an active social life are also linked to a reduced risk for Alzheimer?s.
 Smoking and excessive alcohol use increase the risks.
 While there are some factors, like age and genetics, that you can?t control, there are lifestyle choices you can make that can help keep your brain sharp and healthy throughout your life.